 I want to delve into that critical subject.
 For me, retiring early is simple.
 There is no doubt.
 However, it is not easy!
 The difference is fundamental.
 And there are no secrets to getting to FIRE.
 You need to focus your efforts on that goal.
 And how much effort you put into it will shape how fast you can retire.

-So, let’s see why FIRE and early retirement are simple concepts but not easy to reach.
+So, we should see why FIRE and early retirement are simple concepts but not easy to reach.

 Retiring early is simple

 The math between early retirement is extremely simple: you withdraw X% of your portfolio yearly, and you can sustain your lifestyle for enough years.
 X will be your withdrawal rate.

 For instance, if you submit the famous 4% rule, you will withdraw 4% of your portfolio every year, adjust that amount for inflation and pay all your expenses with this money.

 You will need your money invested in the stock market in a healthy mix of bonds and stocks during that time.

 I do not think we can do much simpler than that!
 The most complicated part is choosing an asset allocation and a withdrawal rate.
 But many guides and calculators are available to help you with this task.

 It is essential to come to the second part of this article: retiring early is not easy!
 Simple means that it is not complicated and easy to understand.
 On the other hand, easy means you can achieve it without effort.